 After the death of the Messenger (PBUH), the Caliphs were elected His close companions.
 The Caliph also had to stand in court to be tried in the system of justice in Islam.
 When the armor of Hazrat Ali RA was lost, he accused a certain person and presented the trial in court.
 He lost the trial because the trial witness was not fair according to the principle of justice in Islam.
 However, he was the ruler.
 During the reign of Hazrat Umar, his own son drank alcohol.
 For that crime, he tried him properly.
 Thus Hazrat Abu Bakr RA, Hazrat Uthman RA, and later other Sahabi rulers also followed the Islamic principle of justice.

-The Reward of Justice
+The Reward of Justice in Islam

 In the context of justice in Islam, the reward for following the path of righteousness is honorable in both this world and the hereafter.
 Throughout the ages, righteous people like Hazrat Umar have been immortalized in history.
 And in the Hereafter is the highest honor for those who were steadfast in justice in their life.
 On the authority of Abdullah Ibn Amr (RA), the Prophet (PBUH) said,